Aeroluna/LunaCoopMod/README.md

 ## Alarak

 - Added Void Archon, merged from two Ascendants.
-  - Can use Maelstrom for 50 energy.
+  - Can use Maelstrom ability for 50 energy.
     - Stuns enemies in an area for 8 seconds.
-  - Can use Sacrifice to refill energy.
+  - Can use Sacrifice ability to refill energy.
   - Has Power Overwhelming passive.
     - The Void Archon permanently gains +25% damage, +100 shields, and +0.5 shield armor each time it uses Sacrifice.
     - This effect stacks up to a maximum of 20.